 Lisa Yano is a partner in Hogan Lovells' corporate team and leads the U.S. M&A practice in Tokyo.
 Lisa has nearly 30 years’ experience advising both Japanese and international clients on mergers and acquisitions, joint ventures, licensing and other technology transactions, restructurings, and compliance and internal investigations.
-Her sector focus stretches across the electronics, telecommunications, media, life sciences, retail and automotive sectors, and she has an understanding of these sectors that enables her to take industry-specific issues into account in advising on transactions.
+Her sector focus stretches across TMT, energy and infrastructure, life sciences and automotive sectors, and she has an understanding of these sectors that enables her to take industry-specific issues into account in advising on transactions.

 Lisa has had a close association with Japan throughout her career and has a nuanced understanding of the Japanese market.
 Early on in her career, Lisa was seconded to both Sumitomo Corporation and The Industrial Bank of Japan, providing an opportunity for her to acquire a deep understanding of how Japanese businesses function.
 Decades of experience in advising Japanese companies and working in Japan allow Lisa to anticipate the challenges Japanese companies face in cross-border transactions and provide them with practical solutions to minimize risks and get deals done successfully.
 Her background also enables her to provide effective, practical advice to U.S. and other international clients regarding their activities in Japan.